-- This must be summarized from the lab manual.
+- This must be summarized in your own words, describing what you actually did.
 Do NOT copy the lab manual word for word.
-Write procedure in own words!
 Do not plagiarize.
 Cite lab manual at the end of this section! - CANNOT use bullet points.
 NARRATIVE form is required.
-Use complete sentences. - ALWAYS note starting & ending color of a reaction mixture (i.e. indicator use for example) - It must be so clear that anyone not familiar with the lab would know exactly what to do. - It should not contain the actual masses, volumes, etc. used by the student. - Be careful writing preparatory instructions for solutions.
-For example: Dissolve approximately 12 grams of potassium hydroxide (KOH) in 300 mL H2O, dilute to 500.00 mL mark in a volumetric flask, parafilm, and invert to mix. - It should NOT be in 1st or 2nd person (no "I", "you", "we", "he" or "she")
+Use complete sentences. - ALWAYS note starting & ending color of a reaction mixture (i.e. indicator use for example) - It must be so clear that anyone not familiar with the lab would know exactly what to do. - It should contain the actual masses, volumes, etc. used by you, the student. - Be careful writing preparatory instructions for solutions.
+For example: Dissolve approximately 12 grams of potassium hydroxide (KOH) in 300 mL H2O, dilute to 500.00 mL mark in a volumetric flask, parafilm, and invert to mix. - It should NOT be in 1st or 2nd person (no "I", "you", "we", "he" or "she", "they") - You do NOT have to include specific instrument directions, for example, the UV-Vis operation.